Joining the Main School

 All girls have a weekly French lesson, which aims to introduce them to this new language in a sympathetic and motivating manner.
 The girls also have music lessons twice a week with a specialist teacher, access to cookery facilities once a fortnight and regular use of the school’s I.C.T. suite.
 Productions are performed for parents and varied workshops and outings occur throughout the year.

-The Reception class teacher is assisted by a Learning Support Assistant.
+The Reception class teacher is assisted by a Teaching Assistant.